souroveskb/ml-resources/README.md

-## Resources repository for LLM fine tuning and deployment in AWS
-This repo contains resources from the course [generative-ai-with-llms](https://www.coursera.org/learn/generative-ai-with-llms/home/info).
+This repo contains resources from which I have learned ml.
+Tried different frameworks, models to get a grasp on the fundamental concepts.